 The newly constructed Oregon Inlet bridge was a highlight I won’t forget–the open Atlantic on one side, the Pamlico Sound on the other, and us rolling effortlessly 100 feet above both.
 We stopped to look down on the maelstrom of currents where the two met.
 Kite boarders in the distance.
 The air full of sea mist from the crashing surf.
 Us, atop our bikes, in the middle of it all.
 “Can you believe how beautiful this is honey?”
 I say almost rhetorically to Sarah, chills running up my arms.

 A long-distance bicycle trip can be physically and mentally challenging.
 There were days we wanted to quit, mostly when we felt unsafe.
 But there were two main things that filled us up and gave us the fuel to keep going.
 One category included bluebird days when everything fell into place perfectly—like that ride to Cape Hatteras.
 A day like that under our belts would make up for multiple days of crap.
-Another type of fuel came from kind people we met along the way.
+Another type of fuel came from the kindness people we met along the way.
 Every act of kindness, even simple things like a friendly honk, would bring a smile to our faces and energy to our legs.
-And thankfully, we found many kind people on this trip.
+And thankfully, we found many kind people of this trip.

 Oh, and I almost forgot the final category: Splurging on a hotel or AirBnB from time to time to take a shower, do laundry and sleep in a bed.
 You are tougher than me Sarah.